 We do not charge a fee unless we recover financial compensation for you.

 Cases arising out of automobile accidents are by far the most common type of personal injury case pending in our court system today.
 This is not surprising, given that every 10 seconds, someone in the United States is involved in a car accident, according to the National Highway Traffic Safety Administration (NHTSA).
 Except in those states where legislation eliminating fault as an issue has been passed (no-fault laws), these cases are typically governed by the law of negligence.
 Generally, people who operate automobiles must exercise “reasonable care under the circumstances.”
 A failure to use reasonable care is considered negligence.
 A person who negligently operates a car, truck, or other type of motor vehicle may be required to pay for any damages, either to a person or property, caused by his or her negligence.
 The injured party, known as the plaintiff, is required to prove that the defendant was negligent, that the negligence was a proximate cause of the accident, and that the accident caused the plaintiff’s injuries.
-If you have been involved in a car wreck or other type of automobile collision, don't hesitate to seek legal counsel from a personal injury attorney experienced in automobile accident cases in order to best protect your interests.
+If you have been involved in a car wreck or other type of automobile collision, such as a motorcyle accident, don't hesitate to seek legal counsel from a personal injury attorney experienced in automobile accident cases in order to best protect your interests.

 Generally, an individual injured in a car or motor vehicle accident may bring a claim or lawsuit to recover the actual expenses associated with property damage, medical costs, household services, economic damages, and emotional and physical pain and suffering.
 But, litigation can be extremely complicated.
 Retaining an experienced personal injury lawyer familiar with motor vehicle accident damages will place you in the best position to receive the recovery and compensation that you deserve.